SanshanGan/salesforce-notes/notes/OM&LB.md

     A --> E[Lighting Data] --> J[Enrich Org data]
     A --> F[Components] --> K[Add to Lightning App pages]
 ```

+## 2. Chatter

+> A collaboration tool that lets users share information and work together in real time

+### 2.1.
+Pending Chatter Post

+> It is a post that has been scheduled to be published at a future date and time

+- **Use case**
+    - A user who creates the pending post is deactivated before the scheduled time, the post will be canceled

 # VI.
 Data and Analytics